Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Introduction

 Distributed optimization offers several key advantages, such as scalability, privacy preservation, and efficient use of computing resources \cite{nedic2018distributed, wang2022gradient}.
-Previous works have primarily focused on problems of the form $ \min_{x \in \mathbb{R}^n} \frac{1}{m}\sum_{i=1}^{m} f_i(x), $ where \( f_i(x) \) represents the local cost function at node \(i\).
+Previous works have primarily focused on the single-level problems in the form of $ \min_{x \in \mathbb{R}^n} \frac{1}{m}\sum_{i=1}^{m} f_i(x), $ where \( f_i(x) \) represents the local objective at node \(i\).
 Classical methods, including distributed gradient descent (DGD) \cite{nedic2017achieving, li2018distributed,lian2017can}, gradient tracking (GT) \cite{xu2015augmented, sun2022distributed}, and primal-dual methods \cite{shi2014linear, alghunaim2020linear}, have established the foundation for solving such single-level optimization problems in distributed systems.
-Initially focused on convex objectives, these methods have more recently been extended to handle non-convex objectives.
+Initially focused on convex objectives, these methods have more recently been extended to handle nonconvex objectives.
 Since many practical applications involve constraints, researchers have turned to distributed constrained optimization (DCO), developing various methods to address local or coupled inequality and equality constraints \cite{li2020distributed, chang2014distributed, towfic2014adaptive}.
 These approaches primarily consist of penalty-based and Lagrangian-based methods.
 For instance, Towfic \textit{et al.} \cite{towfic2014adaptive} investigate distributed penalty-based methods for both local inequality and equality constraints, which are favored for their simplicity and ease of implementation.
 In contrast, Li \textit{et al.} introduce dual variables within Lagrangian-based methods to explicitly manage global inequality constraints \cite{li2020distributed}.
 Notably, the DBO problem can reduce to the abovementioned DCO problem when the feasible solution set \(\mathcal{S}(x)\) can be explicitly determined.
-However, this is not always the case, as the complexity of the inner-level subproblem in many practical applications renders traditional distributed methods invalid.
+However, this is often not the case, as the complexity of the inner-level subproblem in many practical applications renders the singe-level distributed methods invalid.